 The second Punic War, around the year 200 BC, affected the city that was almost destroyed.
 It had to wait until the end of the II century BC to start a strong rebuild where the walls were reinforced, created new defensive towers and the overall defensive system was improved.

 In the mid-1st century BC, Augusto was the emperor of the Roman Empire.
 Lucentum got the status of “municipium” which gave a few extra rights to the city in the empire’s structure such as the right of self-governance and some other Roman legal structures.
 At this point in history, the city received the name Lucentum.

 In the 1st century BC and the 1st century AD, the city grew into a traditional and prosperous Roman city.
 Typical buildings and structures were built: the forum, Roman baths, sewage system, and a temple… the city even grew and extended outside its original walls.

 Sadly, at the end of the 1st century, AD Lucentum started its final decadence period and the citizens vanished in the III AD century due to economic and regional dynamics.

 The city was used then as a stone quarry for nearby constructions for a long time.
 During the VIII and X AD centuries, the area was used by the Muslims as an Islamic cemetery.

-The archaeological site has been declared Monumento Histórico-Artístico or Monument of Historic and Artistic Importance in 1961.
+The archaeological site was declared Monumento Histórico-Artístico or Monument of Historic and Artistic Importance in 1961.

 Lucentum is situated on Calle Zeus, 03016, Alicante.